Nzuri-Codebase/decentralize-code-docs/docs/late-tasks/main.md

 ```bash
 pip install pandas requests
 ```
-- Create an app registration via the azure portal using the Nzuri Strategy email.
-- Copy and store securely the `client ID` and the `tenant ID` as it is used with the Microsoft Graph API in the pipeline.
+- To integrate the pipeline with the Microsoft Graph API, start by registering an application through the Azure portal using the Nzuri Strategy email.
+This registration process will generate a unique `client ID` and `tenant ID`, which are essential for authenticating API requests.
+Ensure these credentials are stored securely to prevent unauthorized access.
-- The next step is to create a `client secret` which will also be used in the Microsoft Graph API.
-For security purposes, it is advisable to use a client secret for not more than 1 year.
+- Next, create a `client secret` for the registered application.
+This secret is used in conjunction with the client ID and tenant ID to authenticate API requests.
+For enhanced security, it is recommended to set a limited lifespan for the client secret, ideally not exceeding 1 year.
+This ensures that even if the secret is compromised, its impact is minimized due to its short validity period.
-- In this particular instance though, all these have been created because this is an ongoing pipeline.
-An important thing that can be monitored is the expiration of the client secret.
+- Since this pipeline is designed for ongoing use, it is crucial to monitor the expiration date of the client secret to ensure uninterrupted operation.
+This can be achieved by setting reminders or implementing automated checks to alert the maintenance team when the secret is nearing expiration, allowing for timely renewal or rotation.

 ### GitHub Workflow